alexakreizinger/styleguidetemplate/README.md

 ### Why this exists
 Style guides are a must-have resource for any major organization—but what happens when you need to maintain multiple style guides for different audiences?

 For example, guidelines that apply to someone designing a user interface might not apply to someone writing press releases, so it doesn’t make sense to enforce a single set of style rules for both.
-On the other hand, other companywide styles certainly *will* apply to both audiences, and it can be tough to keep these rules in sync if they’re sourced from entirely separate guides.
+On the other hand, certain companywide styles certainly *will* apply to both audiences, and it can be tough to keep these rules in sync if they’re sourced from entirely separate guides.

 This template strikes a balance between the need to maintain discrete rulesets for separate audiences and the need to unify certain overlapping rules that apply to multiple audiences.
 If you browse the [demo site](https://alexakreizinger.github.io/styleguidetemplate/) generated from this repository, you may notice that certain style rules appear multiple times throughout the guide, but each rule was only recorded in a single location.
 By using an audience-based tagging system, rules are automatically populated in any and all applicable sections (i.e., [Developers](https://alexakreizinger.github.io/styleguidetemplate/dev/), [Marketers](https://alexakreizinger.github.io/styleguidetemplate/mktg/), and/or [Technical Writers](https://alexakreizinger.github.io/styleguidetemplate/tw/)).